0riginaln0/0riginaln0/README.md

 Me?
 Just hanging around.
-Enjoying low-level and functional programming.
 Writing firmware for microwave ovens for a living.

 Some interesting things I've worked on so far: